aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

    - Try changing the User Persona with "gender:M" by naviagting back to `Agent Session State` tab and search again to see the updated results.

+   **NOTE**: *The products in  search result may differ with each query due to default number of documents returned by Knowledge Base.
+See [Next Steps](#next-steps) section for more details.*

 7. **View Agent Execution Steps**
 - For each query sent to the agent, navigate to the `Trace` tab to view a detailed trace of agent execution, also known as Chain of Thought (CoT).
 - These traces give you visibility into the agent’s reasoning on why and how it performs the tasks step by step.